rutham5fo/cacheBandit/README.md

 **P.S.: Work-In-Progress, will be updated as it is built :) .
 In the meantime, check out this [powerpoint](docs/CacheBandit_ppt.pptx) for more background information.**

+TODO: Update README to include CocoTB install and related instructions.